trivago/gollum/docs/src/gen/consumer/kinesis.rst

 **KinesisStream** (default: default)

-  THis value defines the stream to read from.
+  This value defines the stream to read from.
   By default this parameter is set to "default".